 Judy Paul - Our Community Engagement Worker

-Judy comes to our role of Community Engagement Worker with a range of experience working with children, young people and adults in many different community settings.
+Judy came to our role of Community Engagement Worker with a range of experience working with children, young people and adults in many different community settings.

 Starting out as a school careers adviser she moved on to designing and delivering career management and personal development programmes for young people and adults.
 During this time, she trained in personal coaching and counselling skills.
 After 16 years working in employability and having a strong interest in nature conservation, Judy moved to a career in environmental education with RSPB Scotland where she had a variety of roles including developing the youth group network in Scotland, delivering outdoor learning aligned to Curriculum for Excellence and leading outdoor nature-based family activities.